-I was incredibly lucky that I had almost identical success on the platform as I did on our Shopify Store.
-What that means is I can share with you first hand which is better to help you make a more informed decision about the 2.
+I had almost identical success on the platform as I did on our Shopify Store.
+What that means is I can share with you first hand which is better to help you make a more informed decision about the two.

-Whilst the fees are higher on the platform you do have the added benefits of ShineOn taking care of some of your retargeting (it was free through Q4) and taking responsibility for all customer service inquiries!
+Whilst the fees are higher on the platform you do have the added benefits of ShineOn taking care of some of your retargeting (it was free through Q4).
+In addition to that, taking responsibility for all customer service inquiries!

 Being able to offload these elements when first starting can be super beneficial.
-Leaving you to only focus on your phrase building, design, and ad management.
+Leaving you to only focus on creating your viral designs.
+The phrase building, design, and ad management.
 I had forgotten how good it was not having to constantly deal with customers.

 Why did I use both?

-We have been lucky to have numerous dropshipping success stories with both platforms and our own Shopify stores.
-This is why we continue to use both.
+We have been lucky to have numerous dropshipping success stories with both platforms and our own Shopify stores and this is why we continue to use both.